WetenSchaap/24.99-marpThemes/README.md

 # Marp Themes

-A repo containing my persoanl themes for Marp.
+A repo containing my personal themes for Marp.
 Feel free to use them :)